Senior Consultant P.Eng.

 Montreal, Quebec H3Z 1P9

 Jean Hudon earned his Bachelor of Civil Engineering from Montreal’s École Polytechnique in 1980.
-He has also followed courses in Law at the continuing education Department of the Université de Montréal and has received training in arbitration from the Institut d’arbitrage du Québec.
+He has also followed courses in Law at the Department of continuing education of the Université de Montréal and has received training in arbitration from the Institut d’arbitrage du Québec.
 He is a member of l’Ordre des ingénieurs du Québec.

 Jean started his career as a technician, and then as an engineer for major general contractors active in building and large public works.
 From 1972 to 1983, he took part in many large-scale projects throughout the province of Québec such as Autoroutes 13, 15 and 20, Montreal’s Olympic Park, James Bay road, Montreal’s subway, Montreal’s Palais des Congrès and Baie-Comeau’s aluminum smelter.
 His work also led him to take part in municipal and other infrastructure work, in Québec and in Newfoudland and Labrador.